Where the Crawdads Sing (film): Plot

 In 1969, Tate returns to Barkley Cove wanting to rekindle their romance, but Kya is ambiguous.
 She ends her relationship with Chase when she discovers he is already engaged to another town girl.

-Kya's older brother Jodie returns, a United States Army soldier.
+Kya's older brother Jodie returns as a United States Army soldier.
 Their mother has died of leukemia, while living with her sister; and he has no knowledge of their three older siblings.
 Jodie asks to visit when he can.

 Kya rebuffs Chase's persistent attentions and successfully fights off his rape attempt, vowing to kill him if he returns.
 The threat is overheard by a local fisherman.
 Chase returns and vandalizes Kya's home while she hides in the marsh.
 The constant threat of violence reminds her of her past with her father and leads to anxiety.

 Back in the present, Kya's trial has begun.
 Despite knowing Kya had been meeting with a book publisher in Greenville at the time, the police and the prosecutor speculate she could have disguised herself and made an overnight round-trip bus ride to Barkley Cove, lured Chase to the fire tower and killed him.
-With only the speculative theory, the missing necklace, red wool cap fibers and the fisherman's testimony, Kya is found not guilty.
+With only the speculative theory, the missing necklace, red wool cap fibers, and the fisherman's testimony, Kya is found not guilty.

 Reconciled, Kya and Tate reunite, agree to a common law marriage "like the geese".
 Over the years, Kya publishes three more illustrated marsh ecology books, on swamp insects, sea birds and mushrooms.
 They are frequently visited by Jodie and his family.
 She offers condolences to Mabel at Jumpin's funeral.
 While boating through the swamp in her 70s, she imagines herself as a child seeing her mother returning to the cabin.
 Tate finds Kya lying dead in the boat at their dock.

 Boxing up Kya's things, Tate finds a passage in her journal saying that to protect the prey, sometimes the predator has to be killed.
 It is accompanied by a drawing of Chase.
 In a hidden compartment in the book, Tate finds the missing shell necklace, which he throws into the marsh waters.